Terms Conditions and Regulations 2022-2023 Academic Year

 *Full refund only applies if the student did not check in to University Housing.
 If the student moved in to University Housing, student will be responsible for room charges for duration of occupancy.

 Once a student processes a withdrawal or leave of absence for an identified semester, the student is no longer eligible to reside in University Housing for that period.
 The student’s HFS Contract will be cancelled for the identified contract period only; if the withdrawal or leave of absence is for fall semester, the spring semester portion of the HFS Contract will remain active.
 If the student’s registration status changes after the HFS Contract is cancelled (i.e., the student schedules classes, cancels the leave of absence, cancels study abroad program, etc.) the HFS Contract will be reinstated, a room assignment will be processed, and the student will be responsible for room and board charges.

 CONTRACT TRANSFER OF OBLIGATION

-If a student who is enrolled at the Abington campus has accepted the HFS Contract and is interested in cancelling the HFS Contract, they may transfer the obligation of the HFS Contract to another eligible student by processing an HFS Contract Transfer of Obligation through the Housing and Food Services Office within the identified timeframe and according to the following conditions.
-The student who transfers the obligation of the HFS Contract will be charged a $100 administrative fee applied to the student's LionPATH account once the Transfer of Obligation has been processed.
+If a student who is enrolled and attending the Abington campus has accepted the HFS Contract and is interested in cancelling the HFS Contract, they may transfer the obligation of the HFS Contract to another eligible student by processing an HFS Contract Transfer of Obligation through the Housing and Food Services Office within the identified timeframe and according to the following conditions.
+The student who transfers the obligation of the HFS Contract will have a $100 administrative fee applied to the student's LionPATH account once the Transfer of Obligation has been processed.